 Certainly one has been a long-term and corrosive de meaning of labor unions in general.
 Who, among us, re calls the days of the auto workers or mine workers?
 Very few.
 Who recalls the conditions that gave these labor movements their strength?
 Who recalls the days when there was an ingrained reluctance to cross anyone’s picket lines?
 Today, it appears, there is a knee-jerk tendency the believe the picket lines are to be ignored because the strikers are malcontents with no meaningful grievances.
 One consequence has been the long-term erosion of our middle class’s income.
 Ergo, 1 percent of our population has more wealth than the remaining 99 percent.

 One of the tools of the trade that brought us to this sorry situation has been an abuse of language.
 Ergo, "Free enterprise is good."
 "Socialism is bad."
 This juxtaposition nudg es our minds to leapfrog important facts.
-Unfortunately free
+Unfortunately free enterprise must have reasonable governmental oversight.
+One current example has to do with whether we should allow extracting oil and natural gas from the earth by means of "fracking"?

 But there are more subtle effects of demeaning labor unions.
 During my working life I refused to operate three airliners I believed to be not airworthy, one with high octane gasoline dripping from a wing tank.
 That I made the correct judgment was not in question.
 I had discomfited paying passengers and upset my employer’s flight scheduling.
 Without my labor union behind me, I could have lost my job.